-OLGA KHMYLEV – Academy of Hockey Program Manager
+OLGA KHMYLEV – Operations Supervisor / Academy of Hockey Business Manager

 Olga Khmylev has been a member of the Sabres family for years and years.
 Her father Yuri played for the Sabres from 1992 to 1996 and has worked in the scouting department for over a decade.

 Khmylev went to Boston College on a full scholarship for tennis and graduated with a Bachelor’s degree in Communications and East European Studies.
 She worked for the Sabres as a public relations intern during the 2011 World Juniors, and has since then worked for the IIHF as a results manager at the 2012 and 2013 World Junior Championships in Calgary and Ufa, respectively.
 Khmylev also attended the Game Officials Education Program at the 2014 IIHF Hockey Development Camp at the Sport Institute of Finland in Vierumaki, Finland.
 Last year, she worked as a hockey and football sideline reporter for Time Warner Cable.
 Khmylev was also the host/reporter for the Canisius College hockey team and assisted them with their multimedia production.
 Most recently she worked in production at the hockey venues for NBC at the Sochi Olympics.

 As the Academy of Hockey’s Program Manger, Khmylev will be reporting to Kevyn Adams and assisting the entire Academy coaching staff in the behind-the-scenes logistics of all of their development programing and will be the liaison between the Academy and participant families.